By encouraging presence and awareness of our own being with others through touch,

 (2) With some of our supporters of the film who have a copy of the film and who we encourage to screen with friends.
 We feel that rather like dancing CI, the documentary should be watched in company.
 The documentary is fundamentally a vehicle for discussion and inspiration and the greatest insights can be obtained by sharing and learning others reception of the documentary.

-(3) By purchasing a copy of the film (we are still finalising this) and organising a screening of your own.
+(3) By purchasing a copy of the film and organising a screening of your own.

 (4) By feeding back your insights in relation to experiencing the film (see ‘Feedback‘ section on the front page)